Harald-U/workshop-openshift-on-ibm-cloud/4-openshift.md

   $ cd ${ROOT_FOLDER}/deploying-to-openshift/deployment
   ```

-2. Edit the deployment.yaml file and adjust the "pull" name for the "image" location parameter to the name of your project.
+2. Make a copy of 'template.deployment.yaml', name it 'deployment.yaml' file and adjust the "pull" name for the "image" location parameter to the name of your project.
 In the IBM Cloud Shell you can use `nano` as a simple text editor:

   ```
+  $ cp template.deployment.yaml deployment.yaml
   $ nano deployment.yaml
   ```